 Lincoln is a teenager bullied by everybody from his alcoholic father to the kids at school.
-When he stands up against one kid beating him to stab him in the face with a fork, he is sent to Mind’s Eye Academy, a reform school for troubled teens at a remote location in the desert.
-However, once at the camp, Lincoln quickly becomes bullied by another group of kids there.
+He stands up against one kid beating him and stabs him in the face with a fork.
+For this, he is sent to Mind’s Eye Academy, a reform school for troubled teens at a remote location in the desert.
+However, Lincoln becomes bullied by another group of kids at the camp.
 Attraction does however spark with a girl Kaitlin.
 Lincoln’s bullies then start to be killed.
 A girl covered in blood appears to Lincoln and he works out that this is Mona Karp, a girl who was bullied into committing suicide at the camp several years earlier.
 Drawn by his hatred, she has returned from the dead.
 However, as Mona grows in strength, Lincoln realises that she is killing everybody in the school, bullies and innocents alike, and tries to stop her.

-Some Kind of Hate reads as one of the variants on the teen underdog gains supernatural comeuppance fantasy that came out in the late 1970s/early 80s following the success of the original Carrie (1976).
-There were a number of copycat films made during this period all featuring downtrodden teenagers latching onto some kind of superpower or supernatural force to exact their comeuppance in the world.
+Some Kind of Hate reads as a variant on the teen underdog gains supernatural comeuppance fantasy that came out in the late 1970s/early 80s following the success of the original Carrie (1976).
+After Carrie, there were a number of copycat films featuring downtrodden teenagers latching onto some kind of superpower or supernatural force to exact their comeuppance.
 In particular, this reminds a good deal of Evilspeak (1981), which had Clint Howard as a bullied student in a military academy finding a Satanic tome that allowed him to exact nasty gore-filled deaths against his tormentors.

-Adam Egypt Mortimer next went onto produce the horror anthology Holidays (2016) and direct the New Year’s Day episode, as well as produce the sf film Sequence Break (2016).
+Adam Egypt Mortimer next went onto direct the imaginary companion horror film Daniel Isn’t Real (2019).
+He also produced the horror anthology Holidays (2016) and directed the New Year’s Day episode, as well as produced the sf film Sequence Break (2016).